RennanPrysthon/todo-app/README.md

 # Todo APP

-This project was created using CRA.
+Simple TODO app created with React using Context API and Hooks